mila-iqia/cableinspect-ad-code/src/enhanced-patchcore/README.md

 ## Enhanced-PatchCore

 The models are trained on the train set and the threshold is also set using the train set.
-The reporsitory contains code that is modified from the [anomalib repo](https://github.com/openvinotoolkit/anomalib)
+The repository contains code that is modified from the [anomalib repository](https://github.com/openvinotoolkit/anomalib).

 The bash scripts support the following experiments: